thibaut-neoledge/azure-docs.fr-fr/includes/virtual-machines-common-cli-ps-findimage.md

     data:    canonical  Ubuntu_Snappy_Core_Docker  westus
     info:    vm image list-offers command OK

-Nous savons maintenant que dans la région « West US », « Canonical »publie l'offre **UbuntuServer** sur Azure.
-Mais quelles sont les références SKU ?
-Pour les obtenir, vous appelez `azure vm image list-skus` et répondez à l’invite en indiquant l’emplacement, l’éditeur et l’offre que vous avez détectée.
+Now we know that in the West US region, Canonical publishes the **UbuntuServer** offer on Azure.
+But what SKUs?
+To get those, you call `azure vm image list-skus` and respond to the prompt with the location, publisher, and offer that you have discovered.

     azure vm image list-skus
     info:    Executing command vm image list-skus